AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/ui/headtracking.md

 folder: ui
 ---

 Head tracking mode is a modification to the interface to make it easier to use with peripherals that allow for in-game head movement, like [TrackIR](https://www.naturalpoint.com/trackir/).
-It can be activated by using the keybind `Detach interaction Cursor`
+It can be activated by using the keybind {% include keybind.html name="Detach-interact-cursor"%}

 Head Tracking Mode unlocks the central cursor (<img style="height:1em;margin:0 auto" src="images/tex/center-cursor.png">) so that it can be moved around the screen using the mouse.
 The central cursor will reset it self back to center when disabled